 Divide this text into three paragraphs – what are the topics of the paragraphs?

 One of my favourite parts of London is Soho, which is right in the centre, and includes Piccadilly Circus, Shaftesbury Avenue and Leicester Square.
 One of the main reasons I like it is that it is always lively and colourful, with people dashing around going about their business - most of it honest, some of it not.
-The place is a bit of a mess, and the buildings aren’t the most beautiful in London, but the streets are a bit shabby but always interesting, with surprises around every corner.
+The place is a bit of a mess, and the buildings aren’t the most beautiful in London.
+The streets are a bit shabby but always interesting, with surprises around every corner.
 The name is derived from a hunting call, ”So-ho”, that huntsmen were heard to cry as they chased deer in royal parklands.
 It has been a cosmopolitan area since the first immigrants, who were French Huguenots, arrived in the 1680s.
 More French arrived escaping the revolution during the late 18th century, followed by Germans, Russians, Poles, Greeks and Italians.
 Soho is packed with continental food shops and restaurants.
 More recently there have been a lot of Chinese from Hong Kong.
 Gerrard Street, which is pedestrianized, is the centre of London’s Chinatown.
 It has restaurants, Chinese supermarkets, and in February there are the New Year celebrations.
 Many famous people have lived in Soho, including Mozart, Karl Marx and the poet T. S. Eliot.
 It has a reputation for attracting artists, writers and poets.
 Shaftesbury Avenue is in the heart of London’s theatre land, and there are endless clubs/pubs, cafes, street markets, advertising agencies, clothes shops, music publishers and recording studios, which makes it an exciting place to live and work.
 Piccadilly Circus is like a magnet for young people from all over the world.
 They like to sit on the steps under the statue of Eros, celebrating the freedom and friendship of youth.
 It is said that if you wait long enough at Piccadilly Circus, you’ll meet everyone you’ve ever known!

 Check

-favourite parts of London is Soho, which is right in the centre, and includes Piccadilly Circus, Shaftesbury Avenue and Leicester Square.
-One of the main reasons I like it is that it is always lively and colourful, with people dashing around going about their business
+One of my favourite parts of London is Soho, which is right in the centre, and includes Piccadilly Circus, Shaftesbury Avenue and Leicester Square.
+One of the main reasons I like it is that it is always lively and colourful, with people dashing around going about their business - most of it honest, some of it not.
+The place is a bit of a mess, and the buildings aren’t the most beautiful in London.
+The streets are a bit shabby but always interesting, with surprises around every corner.

 The name is derived from a hunting call, ”So-ho”, that huntsmen were heard to cry as they chased deer in royal parklands.
 It has been a cosmopolitan area since the first immigrants, who were French Huguenots, arrived in the 1680s.
 More French arrived escaping the revolution during the late 18th century, followed by Germans, Russians, Poles, Greeks and Italians.
 Soho is packed with continental food shops and restaurants.
 More recently there have been a lot of Chinese from Hong Kong.
 Gerrard Street, which is pedestrianized, is the centre of London’s Chinatown.
 It has restaurants, Chinese supermarkets, and in February there are the New Year celebrations.
 Many famous people have lived in Soho, including Mozart, Karl Marx and the poet T. S. Eliot.
 It has a reputation for attracting artists, writers and poets.